TheComputationalBrain/neuromodulation_assay/README.md

 ### `analysis/`

 This folder contains scripts for all main statistical analyses and figures.
+The original analysis scripts assume a specific folder structure and namining convention, do apply code to new fMRI effect maps please use the notebook provided which has simplified these dependencies.

 - **`effect_map_correlations.py`**
   Performs spatial permutation (“spin”) tests to assess the significance of correlations between fMRI maps.